Podge and Rodge: New Year's Eve specials

 Podge and Rodge rang in 2007 on 31 December in a special programme lasting over forty minutes instead of the usual thirty-minute format.
 The New Year's Eve show was called Bogmanay (a play on Hogmanay).
 It was broadcast on RTÉ Two from 22:30.

 On it the boys looked back at some of the highlights of their year.
-They also handed out their very own Feckin' Eejit of the Year Awards (FEEJITs) to celebrate the great tradition of Irish Feckin' Eejitry.
+They also handed out their own Feckin' Eejit of the Year Awards (FEEJITs) to celebrate the great tradition of Irish Feckin' Eejitry.
 There were nine nominees chosen from the worlds of TV, entertainment, sport and politics.

 Guests included Edele and Keavy Lynch of B*Witched fame, Mary Black, Jason Donovan and Freddie Starr returned as the Ballydung Butler for the evening.

 Such was the success of the original Bogmanay, Podge and Rodge hosted a second Bogmanay to ring in 2008.
 It featured guests Miss Ireland, Bláthnaid McKenna and boxer Frank Bruno as well as Mr. Gest who was unable to be interviewed as Lucy Kennedy, venturing into his dressing room, discovered he had turned into an ape.
 Instead, a number of previously unseen clips which were not allowed to be shown before midnight were shown, including some in which Lucy Kennedy swore.
 A number of "Half- Arse Hero" awards were handed out, although none of the recipients (who included Steve Staunton) were present to accept them.